Panther tank: Reliability

-In September and October 1944, a number of modifications were fitted into the final drives as countermeasures to the reported problems including worn gear teeth, parts, bearings, and insufficient lubrication.
+The various improvements began to have an effect on the combat-ready rate of the tanks deployed on the Eastern Front, which increased from 37% in February, to 50% in April, and 78% by the end of May 1944.
+In September and October 1944, further modifications were fitted into the final drives as countermeasures to the reported problems including worn gear teeth, parts, bearings, and insufficient lubrication.

+A report from PzBrig 112 dated 16 September 1944 read:

+This report shows that most technical problems on the Panther had been resolved, and it proved to be a reliable fighting vehicle.
+It also showed that the deployment of German tanks was very restricted: The entire battalion was lost.

 Allied response

 Soviet

 The Tiger I and Panther tanks were German responses to encountering the T-34 in 1941.
 Soviet firing tests against a captured Tiger in April 1943 showed that the T-34's 76 mm gun could not penetrate the front of the Tiger I; and could only penetrate the side at very close range.
 An existing Soviet 85 mm anti-aircraft gun, the D-5T, also proved disappointing.
 Several captured German Tiger I tanks were shipped to Chelyabinsk, where they were subjected to 85 mm fire from various angles.
 The 85 mm gun could not reliably penetrate the Tiger I except at ranges within the lethal envelope of the Tiger I's own 88 mm gun.
-The Soviets had already embarked on the 85 mm gun upgrade path before encountering the Panther tank at the Battle of Kursk.
+The Soviets had already embarked on the 85-mm-gun upgrade path before encountering the Panther tank at the Battle of Kursk.